CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/identity-provider.md

 your pod would be located at `http://localhost:3000/test/` and your generated WebID would be `http://localhost:3000/test/profile/card#me`.

+If you fill in a WebID when creating the pod, that WebID will be the one that has access to all data in the pod.
+If you don't, a WebID will be created in the pod and immediately linked to your account, allowing you to use it for authentication and accessing the data in that pod

 The generated name also depends on the configuration you chose for your server.
-If you are using the subdomain feature, such as being done in the `config/memory-subdomains.json` configuration, the generated pod URL would be `http://test.localhost:3000/`.
+If you are using the subdomain feature, the generated pod URL would be `http://test.localhost:3000/`.

+### WebIDs

+To use Solid authentication,
+you need to link at least one WebID to your account.
+This can happen automatically when creating a pod as mentioned above, or can be done manually with external WebIDs.

+If you try to link an external WebID, the first attempt will return an error indicating you need to add an identification triple to your WebID.
+After doing that you can try to register again.
+This is how we verify you are the owner of that WebID.
+Afterwards the page will inform you that you have to add a triple to your WebID if you want to use the server as your IDP.

 ## Logging in

 When using an authenticating client, you will be redirected to a login screen asking for your email and password.
-After that you will be redirected to a page showing some basic information about the client.
+After that you will be redirected to a page showing some basic information about the client where you can pick the WebID you want to use.
-There you need to consent that this client is allowed to identify using your WebID.
+There you need to consent that this client is allowed to identify using that WebID.
 As a result the server will send a token back to the client that contains all the information needed to use your WebID.

 ## Forgot password

-If you forgot your password, you can recover it by going to `http://localhost:3000/idp/forgotpassword/`.
+If you forgot your password, you can recover it by going to `http://localhost:3000/.account/login/password/forgot/`.
 There you can enter your email address to get a recovery mail to reset your password.
 This feature only works if a mail server was configured, which by default is not the case.